noi-techpark/odh-docs/source/domains.rst

        + info.opensasa.rssDE
        + info.opensasa.rssIT

+#. :uline:`it.bz.geobank.bluetooth`.
+The data for this datasets are
+   collected by experimental Bluetooth-based sensors and detectors and represent traffic information, since the detectors scan available Bluetooth devices on board of vehicle that drive on.
-#. it.bz.geobank.bluetooth	:integreen:`BluetoothFrontEnd` |cc0|
+   :integreen:`BluetoothFrontEnd` |cc0|
+#. :uline:`it.bz.geobank.linkstation`.
+Similar to the previous
+   dataset, data are collected by Bluetooth-based sensors to measure the level of traffic on the strech of a road.
-#. it.bz.geobank.linkstation	:integreen:`LinkFrontEnd` |cc0|
+   :integreen:`LinkFrontEnd` |cc0|
-#. it.bz.geobank.weather        :integreen:`meteorology` |cc0|
+#. :uline:`it.bz.geobank.weather`.
+It contains meteorological data
+   provided by the hydrographical Department of South Tyrol. :integreen:`meteorology` |cc0|

 Datasets in the Tourism Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#. it.bz.geobank.activity_poi is a collection of activities and points
+#. :uline:`it.bz.geobank.activity_poi` is a collection of activities
-   of interest in the South Tyrol region.
-Data have been extracted
+   and points of interest in the South Tyrol region.
+Data have been
-   from different sources. :stinfo:`ODHActivityPoi` |cc0|
+   extracted from different sources. :stinfo:`ODHActivityPoi` |cc0|
-#. it.bz.siag.museum provides information about South Tyrolean
+#. :uline:`it.bz.siag.museum` provides information about South Tyrolean
    museums. :stinfo:`ODHActivityPoi` |cc0|